FlorianSchwarzl/SUS-Bot/Issues.md

 # Issues

-- [ ] beg can't be used without money
 - [ ] When outputting time, format seconds to seconds, minutes, hours, days, ...
 - [ ] When resetting balance/level the YES/NO message can be seen by everyone which would reset the balance of everyone clicking on the button
 - [ ] Fix help command